16th Annual Meeting – Field Visits

 New Forestry Economy Building Blocks:

-– Bioeconomy, Gender, and Convergence to generate sustainable alternatives in the
+– Bioeconomy, Gender, Community Organization: Convergence to generate sustainable alternatives in the Amazon.

 Tourist Activities in Caquetá